Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 This program advances quickly and includes games and quizzes for good learning practice.
 You can also get instant feedback so that you can correct your mistakes.

-Drops can help you learn Korean through their lovely design, gripping, and playful lessons, spending five to ten minutes a day.
+Drops can help you learn Korean through their lovely design, gripping and playful lessons, spending five to ten minutes daily.
 Based on the Pareto principle, it focuses on 20% to achieve an 80% result.

-Pricing: The free version allows you to learn 5-minutes per day, but you can subscribe to extend the time limit.
+Pricing: The free version allows you to learn 5 minutes daily, but you can subscribe to extend the time limit.
 It costs $13.00/month, $69.99/year, and a lifetime for $159.99.
-You can take a 7-days free demo before paying.
+You can take a 7-day free demo before paying.

 8. Mondly — Study Korean